Dr. Bojana Weatherly On Overcoming Victimhood, the Benefits of Meditation and Mindfulness, and More

 And one of the circumstances that’s been shown to have an effect on gene expression is mindfulness.
 Dr. Weatherly explains that people who engage in mindfulness impact the expression of several genes that are implicated in inflammation, “so we’ll get less prone inflammatory genes expressed in people who are meditating versus those who are not.
 It’s mind-blowing.”

 In terms of MBSR, Dr. Weatherly highly recommends a structured course to fully understand and implement the practice (there are many courses available, both online and in-person).
-But if you can’t commit to a course right now, Dr. Weatherly suggests one super simple, quick mindfulness technique that utilizes MBSR principles: a body scan.
-This means simply pausing for five minutes and slowly noticing every piece of your body, from head to toe.
-This simple act will ground you in your body, helping you reduce any anxiety or stress you might be feeling.
+But if you can’t commit to a course right now, Dr. Weatherly suggests a few simple mindfulness exercises you can utilize right now:

 However, according to Dr. Weatherly, mindfulness doesn’t even have to be that structured.
 “I think we can be mindful when we’re doing anything,” she says.
 She describes one mindfulness class she took, where the instructor challenged students to simply do one mindful thing per day.
 That could be brushing your teeth, eating a meal, making your bed — anything, as long as you’re fully present and paying attention to the current moment.

-Watch the full interview to learn how Dr. Weatherly sees the coronavirus or COVID-19 pandemic impacting people’s mental state and chronic conditions, how many thoughts each of us has in a given day, what to do when you feel like there are too many “self-care” tools to choose from or you’re struggling to make something stick, the one wellness practice she does everyday that increases your ability to fight off respiratory illness like COVID-19, and more!
+Watch the full interview to learn how how many thoughts each of us has in a given day, what to do when you feel like there are too many “self-care” tools to choose from or you’re struggling to make something stick, the one wellness practice she does everyday that increases your ability to fight off respiratory illness, and more!

 You can also listen to an audio version of our interview with Dr. Bojana Weatherly on The WellBe Podcast.